sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-04_enemy-strategy-on-front-1.md

 +++
-title = "Enemy strategy on frontxa0#1"
+title = "Enemy strategy on front #1"

 +++
 The enemy forces did not strike on front \#1 as we had expected.
 Our